fvbiit/RateBoard_Forecast_Task/README.md

 ```python
 forecasts = Forecast.objects.all() #Problem if there are many datasets (Performance)
 ```
-It would be possible to filter the required data directly and not load it all into the logic.
+Instead of loading all records, it would be more efficient to filter the required data directly, avoiding unnecessary data retrieval.

+Another problem at the beginning was that the task was misunderstood and the entire data records were always output regardless of the query parameter date.
+The values should actually be outputed depending on the latest forecast date and the date query parameter.
+But despite some problems at the beginning, the task was accomplished.